By Giovanna Veiga

 “Bye.”
 My voice cracks.
 I turn around and manage to put one foot in front of the other.
 The air changes as I walk past the rope marking the edge of the security line, and it’s thicker and harder to breathe somehow.
 But I don’t look back.

-Giovanna is a Syracuse student double majoring in architecture and art history.
+Giovanna Veiga is a Syracuse student double majoring in architecture and art history.
 Although her stories are just nuggets from her personal life, she hopes they’re relatable and enjoyable to others.